The Galois action on symplectic $K$-theory: The Galois action on and on CM abelian varieties

 are equivariant for all $g$. \end{proposition} \begin{proof}[Proof sketch] We have seen that these homomorphisms are surjective for sufficiently large $g$, so for $\sigma \in \Aut(\C)$ there is at most one homomorphism

 making the diagram commute.
 If these exist for all $\sigma$, uniqueness guarantees that composition is preserved, inducing an action.
-It remains to see existence.
-This is quite technical, and we refer to Appendix~\ref{sec:stable-homot-theory2} for details and a recollection of the relevant theory.
-Let us explain the idea and some of the key ingredients.

-Let $X_g$ be a simplicial variety defined over $\Q$, representing the stack $\mathcal{A}_g$.
-Let us write $X_g(\C)^\mathrm{an}$ for the complex points $X_g(\C)$, equipped with the analytic topology.
-This is a simplicial topological space, in fact a simplicial object in complex manifolds, and it follows from uniformization of complex abelian varieties that the geometric realization $|X_g(\C)^{\mathrm{an}}|$ is a model for $B\Sp_{2g}(\Z)$.
-Let us write $X_{g,\C} = \Spec(\C) \times_{\Spec(\Q)} X_g$ for the base change in each simplicial degree.
-The theory of \'etale homotopy type associates a space (pro-simplicial set, in fact) $\mathrm{Et}(X_{g,\C})$ and a comparison map

-inducing an isomorphism in cohomology with finite coefficients.
-We write $\mathrm{Et}_p(X_{g,\C})$ for a suitable $p$-completion of $\mathrm{Et}(X_{g,\C})$, and get an induced weak equivalence of $p$-completed spaces
+It remains to see existence; this proof is somewhat technical and is given in the Appendix. \end{proof}